Booby Trap (Star Trek: The Next Generation): Reception

 Keith DeCandido gave the episode a rating of 4 out of 10 for Tor.com, writing "There’s a lot of good in this episode—Picard's archaeological geekiness, the simplicity of both the trap and the ultimate solution, the nobility of the Promellian captain, the whole ships-in-bottles bit", but found it impossible to rate highly due to the inherent creepiness in the premise of LaForge falling in love with a computer simulation of a real person.

 In a review of this episode in 2010, The A.V.
 Club gave the episode a "B" grade, writing, "The big climax shifts entirely to Picard's shoulders, as he takes over the helm to pilot the Enterprise out of the debris field.
 It's the best part of the episode, and a comforting ... reminder that by now in the show's run, even when things threaten to go off course, there's always a steady hand to get us back on track.

 Io9's 2014 listing of the top 100 Star Trek episodes placed "Booby Trap" as the 90th best episode of all series up to that time, out of over 700 episodes.

 In 2019, Comic Book Resources rated "Booby Trap" the 14th best 'holodeck' episode of the franchise.

 In 2019, Den of Geek noted this episode for featuring romantic elements with Geordi.

 In 2017, Popular Mechanics said that "Booby Trap" was one of the top ten most fun episodes of Star Trek: The Next Generation, noting that it has several unique plot concepts, including ancient space traps, falling in love with a hologram, and that technology may not solve all problems.

 In 2020, ScreenRant noted this as a frightening episode of Star Trek, elaborating "...
 It ends in nail-biting, spectacular fashion." and conclude it has one of the best moments for Captain Picard (played by Patrick Stewart).

+In 2020, Rich Evans of Red Letter Media ranked this episode among his ten most favourite episodes of Star Trek: The Next Generation.